Farewe/invacost/Readme.md

 CAREFULLY\!**

   - **The main functions of the package have changed names.**
-    `summarizeCosts` is now `summarizeCosts`, and `costTrendOverTime` is now `modelCosts`.
+    `calculateRawAvgCosts` is now `summarizeCosts`, and
+    `costTrendOverTime` is now `modelCosts`.
 Older function names are still functional but will throw a warning, and will no longer be updated.
 Please update your scripts accordingly.

-  - **Default values in `summarizeCosts` (formerly `summarizeCosts`) and `modelCosts` (formerly `costTrendOverTime`) have changed.** First, the last year of analysis will, by default, be the last year of your input data.
+  - **Default values in `summarizeCosts` (formerly `calculateRawAvgCosts`) and `modelCosts` (formerly `costTrendOverTime`) have changed.** First, the last year of analysis will, by default, be the last year of your input data.
     Naturally, you can still define it manually.
 Second, by default, `modelCosts` will no longer exclude data from calibration (formerly, `costTrendOverTime` excluded by default data from 2015 and above).
     If you wish to keep this threshold as in former versions of the packages, you can still alter it by manually setting `incomplete.year.threshold = 2015`.

   - InvaCost version 3.0 is now shipped in the package